techidaily/site-win11/source/_posts/guide-accessing-and-opening-verifier-manager-w11.md

 To open Driver Verifier Manager using Task Manager, do the following:

-1. Press**Ctrl + Shift + Esc** on your keyboard to[launch the Task Manager application](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
-If you enjoy keyboard shortcuts, see our[Windows keyboard shortcuts 101 guide](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .
+1. Press**Ctrl + Shift + Esc** on your keyboard to [launch the Task Manager application](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
+If you enjoy keyboard shortcuts, see our [Windows keyboard shortcuts 101 guide](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .
 2. From here you can select**More details** if required.
 3. Then click on**Run new task** in the top menu bar.
 4. Type “verifier” into the text box and check the "Create this task with administrative privileges” box.